Covid vaccination certificates in 5 poll-bound states won't have PM's photo | Politics

 With the announcement of the schedule, the Model Code of Conduct for governments, candidates and political parties has come into force.

-''The Health Ministry will apply necessary filters on the CoWIN platform to exclude the picture of the prime minister from the COVID-19 certificates being given to people in these five poll-bound states because of the model code of conduct coming into force,'' an official source told PTI.
+''The Health Ministry has applied necessary filters on the CoWIN platform to exclude the picture of the prime minister from the COVID-19 certificates being given to people in these five poll-bound states because of the model code of conduct coming into force,'' an official source told PTI.

 In March 2021, Health Ministry had taken a similar initiative during the polls held in Assam, Kerala, Tamil Nadu, West Bengal and Puducherry as suggested by the Election Commission following complaints raised by some political parties.